How Long Does Full-Mouth Dental Implant Surgery Take?

 The first phase entails evaluation and preparation for surgery, including everything from tooth extraction to bone grafting, scans, and more.
 If bone grafting is needed, this first phase can take anywhere from 3 to 6 months.
 Bone grafting is usually needed if the tooth has been missing for a long time.

 In the next phase of dental implant surgery, a dental implant screw will be placed in the bone, and the bone will then be allowed to heal.
 The placement procedure takes 1 to 2 hours with a healing time between 3 and 6 months.
-In this recovery period, the surrounding bone will heal around implant screw.
+In this recovery period, the surrounding bone will heal around the implanted screw.

 In the final phase of the procedure, an artificial crown or tooth is placed onto the implant screw.
 So, depending on your situation, your dental implant procedure could take between 6-12 months to complete.